All creativity begins with the moment of conception.

 We are remembered for

-.
+the rules we break.
 Sixty years ago, nobody had the audacity to break the genre

 boundaries.
 Music was completely compartmentalized.
 Gospel was for religious